Rotterdam University of Applied Sciences Aan

 Video: MVL Media Group

-The complex will be designed to at least the Breeam Excellent sustainability level, with the aim of creating a healthy indoor climate in a very energy-efficient manner; for example, triple glazing is used.
-There is also a lot of attention for plenty of fresh air, pleasant room acoustics and well-controlled temperature conditions that are regularly monitored.
-Daylight can enter through the atrium roof and the glass facade in a controlled manner.
-On the roof of the fifth floor is a green roof with plants for birds and butterflies.
+The complex has been designed to at least the Breeam Excellent sustainability level, with the aim of creating a healthy indoor climate in a very energy-efficient manner; for example, triple glazing is used.
+A lot of attention is also paid to ample fresh air, pleasant room acoustics and well-regulated temperature conditions that are regularly monitored.
+Daylight can enter in a controlled manner through the atrium roof and the glass facade.
+On the roof of the fifth floor there is a green roof with plants for birds and butterflies.

-Read more about sustainable learning environments this article.
+Read more about sustainable learning environments in this article.

 More about this project in this video: